Latin America: After 2000

+Geography

+Environment

+The environment of Latin America has been changed by human use in the expanding of agriculture, new agricultural technologies, including the Green Revolution, extraction of minerals, growth of cities, and redirection of rivers by the construction of dams for irrigation, drinking water, and hydroelectric power.
+In the twentieth century, there is a growing movement to protect nature and many governments have sought recognition of natural sites by the UNESCO World Heritage Sites.
+Brazil, Mexico, and Peru currently have the greatest number of natural sites.

 Economy

 Size

 According to Goldman Sachs' BRICS review of emerging economies, by 2050 the largest economies in the world will be as follows: China, United States, India, Japan, Germany, United Kingdom, Mexico and Brazil.

 Agriculture

 The four countries with the strongest agricultural sector in South America are Brazil, Argentina, Chile and Colombia.
 Currently: